pepmartinez/keuss/README.md

 ```javascript
 factory.close (function (err {...}));
 ```
 Frees up resources on the factory.
 Queues created with the factory will become unusable afterwards.
-See 'Shutdown process' below for more info
+See 'Shutdown process' below for more info.

 ### Signaller
 Signaller factory is passed to queues either in queue creation or in backend init, inside *opts.signaller*.
-Note that the result fo the *new* operation is indeed the factory; the result of the require is therefore a *metafactory*
+Note that the result for the *new* operation is indeed the factory; the result of the require is therefore a *metafactory*.

 ```javascript
 var signal_redis_pubsub = require ('keuss/signal/redis-pubsub');